 The thousand-seed mass is a pivotal factor in determining the seed rate for a planter or any sowing machine.
-To assess the thousand-seed mass, ten sets of one hundred randomly selected kernels were weighed from the bulk sample, and the resulting measurement was then multiplied by ten to determine the mass of a thousand seeds.
+To assess the thousand-seed mass, ten sets of one hundred randomly selected kernels were weighed from the bulk sample, and the resulting measurement was then multiplied by ten to determine the mass of a thousand seeds[17].
+The procedure was replicated ten times for maize and pigeonpea seeds and then average values were computed.